Welcome to MikeAndKaren.org

 - The new Whole Foods store, half a mile down The Alameda from our house: A behind-the-scenes look, just two days before it opens for business.

 - October 9 to 21: Eating our way through Paris and the eastern Loire Valley.

-- April 1: The Science Fiction Outreach Project tables, and the surroundings at Wondercon in San Francisco
+- April 1: The Science Fiction Outreach Project, giving away thousands of SF/F/H books at the Wondercon in San Francisco.

 - February 11 through 13: Corflu 28.

 - December 9: Pipes.
 Furnace pipes.
 Old 2.5 inch iron pipes that carry water and steam around our furnace, a steam boiler that heats our house through a 100-year old radiator system.
 Need work desperately, but nobody understands steam radiator technology any more.
 San Jose Boiler Works does, and they fixed them.

 - December 3: Just a few pictures from the wedding of Alex and Esther.

 - August 28 to September 20: Our vacation trip to Australia, including the 2010 Worldcon in Melbourne, shown in short form in two sections: Melbourne to Alice Springs and Uluru to Sydney.
 Third album, number "C": Trains and boats and planes and machinery and travel vistas.
 Probably more albums later.

 - August 14: A vertical tasting of Ridge "Monte Bello."
 It's good to have such friends.